 Configure SMTP for outbound emails

-For example, these are the options to configure it using a Gmail account.
-Replace USERNAME and PASSWORD with your Gmail account username and password respectively, and NAME with the sender name.
+Configure the SMTP settings with the TYPO3 console.
+Find below an example of how to configure SMTP settings using a Gmail account.
+Replace USERNAME and PASSWORD with your Gmail account username and password respectively.

-Restart the server for your changes to take effect:
+Restart the server for changes to take effect:

 $ sudo /opt/bitnami/ctlscript.sh restart